familyjs/rindo-site/docs/config/01-overview.md

 }
 ```

-if the `transformAliasedImportPaths` option is set to `true` Rindo will
-produce the following output:
+Rindo will produce the following output:

 ```js title="dist/my-module.js"
 import { utilFunc } from '../path/to/utils';